stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-(Note that, at the time of writing, `@styled-system/theme-get` does not have a TypeScript declaration file available for it.)
+(At the time of writing, `@styled-system/theme-get` does not have a TypeScript declaration file.)

 I do not think this getter is as useful as the ones in `@xstyled/styled`.
 The user would have to pass theme prop paths to access theme prop values: